 How Are Facial Features Improved?

-Often insured as an elective cosmetic procedure, facial feminization surgery addresses every corner of the face.
+Often insured as an elective cosmetic procedure, facial feminization surgery or facial gender confirmation surgery addresses every corner of the face.

 Here are some of the facial feminization procedures you need to know: